makhosi6/lotto-dataset/README.md

 # lotto-dataset
-I'm scrapping powerball and powerball plus results from [national lottery website](https://www.nationallottery.co.za/) using "puppeteer".
+I'm scrapping powerball and powerball plus results from the [national lottery website](https://www.nationallottery.co.za/) using "puppeteer".
 The objective is to get data sets to train my model on the [kaggle platform](https://www.kaggle.com/).